 These could include the cost of travel, staff salaries, pension contributions, bills for your business premises, advertising and marketing, and training.
 Directors' bonuses can also be claimed as a deductible cost, as long as they are paid within nine months of the company year-end, and the entitlement to the bonus is established before the accounting date.

-You may also be able to claim capital allowances for things you buy to keep in your business, such as equipment, machinery and business vehicles.
-A 130% super-deduction capital allowance is available on qualifying plant and machinery investments until 31 March 2023.
-This could cut your corporation tax bill by up to 25p for every £1 invested.
+You may also be able to claim capital allowances for assets you buy to keep in your business, such as equipment, machinery and business vehicles.